jimmyLi9201/guardui/docs/guide/playground.md

 ## Instantly refresh

 As you `place` your components on the top left editor, the preview on the right will immediate update.
-This is the same for the javascript on the bottom left area.
+This is the same for the javascript on the bottom left editor.

 ## Code completion